starshine-sys/typing-quirk-translate/README.md

 This bot cannot read any messages except those on which the translate commands are used.
 No message data is ever stored.

+## Running it yourself

+Publish the source like you would any other worker, then sync the commands in `commands.json` to Discord however you like (a script is recommended, though something like Postman works just fine as well)

 ## License

 Licensed under the BSD license.
 For more info, see LICENSE in the root directory.